Navigating the licenses and permits you need to open your salon can be challenging.

 Retail Seller Permit

-Your state may require you to have a specific permit in order to sell retail.
+Your state may require you to have a specific permit to sell retail.
 For example, the California Department of Tax and Fee Administration (CDTFA) requires you to request a specific permit when you sell or lease any merchandise.

 You can see what the requirements are in your state on The U.S. Small Business Administration website.
 You can also talk to your city’s Chamber of Commerce to learn about the specific permit requirements in your location.

 How much does a seller’s permit cost?
 A seller’s permit typically does not cost anything.
-However, you may be required to place a security deposit to cover any un-payed taxes in case the business closes.
+However, you may be required to place a security deposit to cover any unpaid taxes in case the business closes.
 The amount of the deposit will be determined at the time of application.

 Salon Business Operation License

 How much does a business license cost?
-A business license typically costs around $100 but the cost can range from $50 to $400.
+A business license typically costs around $100, but the cost can range from $50 to $400.
 An additional processing fee of about $25 can also be added.

 Federal Employer Identification Number (EIN)

 Your state collects sales tax on products you sell to consumers.
-Typically you pay 8% of your retail price in state tax.
+Typically, you pay 8% of your retail price in state tax.

 You can apply for a Federal Employer Identification Number online at the IRS.